jaxxstorm/leebriggs.co.uk/_posts/2022-06-21-devops-is-a-failure.md

 ## DevOps is just Operations

-5 years on from that conversation with my Australian friend, I was sat in another meeting at the same employer when a director level colleague leading the development of one of our products mentioned that his teams were "true devops".
+Five years on from that conversation with my Australian friend, I was sat in another meeting at the same employer when a director level colleague leading the development of one of our products mentioned that his teams were "true devops".
 I remember being incredibly confused by this.
 They'd never spoken to us about their operational needs, we didn't even know what they were doing - all we knew is they were using AWS ECS to deploy their application.
-How could they be "true devops" if our operations team weren't even involved.
+How could they be "true devops" if our operations team weren't even involved?

 As I started to have conversations with the developers on the team, I realised what he meant: his developers were handling the entire lifecycle of the application.
-They were using `boto3` and writing deployment scripts and applications to ship new releases.
+They were using `boto3` and writing deployment scripts to ship new releases.
 They were hiring "full stack engineers" who were versed in AWS as well as backend engineer tasks.
 As an early adopter to the platform engineering mindset, I was sort of confused why this was going on.
 We were well on the way to building a [Netflix style paved road](https://www.infoq.com/news/2017/06/paved-paas-netflix/) and the entire reason for this was to make their lives easier, to remove all the pain of deploying and managing the deployment and infrastructure lifecycle.
 All they meant when they said they were "true devops" was that they were doing their own ops work.
 Why were they doing it this way?

 ## A turning point

-The conversation that followed would fundamentally change my entire world view with regards to DevOps but not until many years later, when I joined Pulumi.
-We were building our paved road with tried and tested tools that operations folks know and love, we had some GitLab CI, we had some Terraform, we were even starting to sprinkle some Kubernetes on the problem.
+The conversation that followed would fundamentally change my entire world view with regards to DevOps but not until years later, when I joined [Pulumi](https://pulumi.com).
+We were building our paved road with tried and tested tools that operations folks today know and love, we had some GitLab CI, we had some Terraform, we were even starting to sprinkle some Kubernetes on the problem.
 It went a little bit like this:

 > Hey, you should try using our platform!
 We've fixed all of this stuff and it's way better than the stuff you've built